Blizzard president departs amid sex discrimination suit against company

-Video game maker Activision Blizzard has been rocked by the California's recent lawsuit alleging sex discrimination and sexual harassment and announced Tuesday that subsidiary Blizzard's president is stepping down.
-J. Allen Brack is leaving "to pursue new opportunities," COO Daniel Alegre said a release.
+Video game maker Activision Blizzard has been rocked by California's recent lawsuit alleging sex discrimination and sexual harassment and announced Tuesday that the president of its Blizzard subsidiary is stepping down.
+J. Allen Brack is leaving "to pursue new opportunities," COO Daniel Alegre said in a release.

-Blizzard's top human resources executive, Jesse Meschuk, also departed this week, according to Bloomberg.
-The company didn't immediately respond to a request for comment on Meschuk's status.
+Blizzard's top human resources executive, Jesse Meschuk, also departed this week, a company spokesperson confirmed via email.

 Former Vicarious Visions leader Jen Oneal and one-time Xbox executive Mike Ybarra will step up to co-lead the World of Warcraft developer.
 Oneal, the executive vice president of development at Blizzard, has overseen Blizzard games Diablo and Overwatch.
 Ybarra, the executive vice president and general manager of platform and technology at Blizzard, has been responsible for the Battle.net game launcher.